 1969 – 1976

 The debut emblem officially appeared in 1969 during the Inter-Cities Cup Final.
 The emblem depicts the arms of Newcastle upon Tyne.
-In the center, there are four towers: three – inside the red shield and one – on the knight’s helmet.
+There are four towers in the center: three – inside the red shield and one – on the knight’s helmet.
 They represent a Norman castle called New Castle.

 Two seahorses symbolize the port.
-The lion, who holds the flag with the cross of St. George, recalls the exploits of the city during the Civil War.
+The lion, who holds the flag with the cross of St. George, recalls the city’s exploits during the Civil War.
 The bottom is decorated with a ribbon with the motto “Fortiter Defendit Triumphans” in honor of the confrontation between the Scandinavian and English tribes.

 1976 – 1983